Cardinals vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Bellinger has 36 hits with nine doubles, a triple, seven home runs, 13 walks and 19 RBI.
-He's also stolen nine bases.
+- Bellinger has collected 37 hits with nine doubles, a triple, seven home runs and 13 walks.
+He has driven in 19 runs with nine stolen bases.

-- Bellinger hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is hitting .286 with three doubles, two walks and an RBI.
+- Bellinger has picked up at least one hit in five straight games.
+In his last five games he is batting .333 with three doubles, two walks and an RBI.

 Bellinger Recent Games